-\$2,650 was deposited at the end of every six months for 5 years into a fund earning 4.7% compounded semiannually.
-After this period, no further deposit was made but the accumulated money was left in the account for another 4 years at the same interest rate.
+\$2,650 was deposited at the end of every six months for 5 years into a fund earning 4.7% compounded semi-

-a) Calculate the accumulated amount at the end of the 9-year period.

-b) Calculate the total amount of interest earned during the 9-year period.
+- a) Calculate the accumulated amount at the end of the 9-year period. - b) Calculate the total amount of interest earned during the 9-year period.